xpack/xpack-build-box/README.md

 ## The `xbb-source.sh` script

-The `add-xbb-extras.sh` script referred in the install sections is used to add two more scripts to the build environment.
+The build environment includes two more scripts.

-The first script is `xbb-source.sh`, which, if available, is included with `source` by the build scripts, to define more bash functions to the shell.
+The first script is `xbb-source.sh`, which, if available, should be included with `source` by the build scripts, to define more bash functions to the shell.